Bake cute mini blackberry cobblers in jars for a fun and portable dessert. Serve it warm with a scoop of ice cream or pack them up for a picnic.

 So I thought it would be fun to do something besides cheesecake in my favorite jars.
 So with a pile of blackberries coming off the vine, cobbler seemed like a perfect choice.

-Assembling the mini cobblers
+Assembling the individual cobblers

 Making the cobbler in individual jars is really not much more work than making a big cobbler.
 Just distribute fresh or frozen blackberries among the jars, then add a splash of lemon juice to each.